A Master's Degree at the Intersection of Science and Management

-The Applied Sciences Leadership degree consists of two stackable graduate-level certificates and two required courses that serve to synthesize the knowledge gained from each certificate.
+The master of applied science degree consists of two stackable graduate-level certificates and two required courses that serve to synthesize the knowledge gained from each certificate.

 In order to earn all three credentials, students must apply to each program.

 Applied Science Leadership Coursework (6 credits)

 Both courses are required for the master's degree.
 They are 3 credits each and offered entirely online.

 Core Certificate: Leadership for Science Professionals (12 credits)

 All courses are offered completely online.
 You can take APS 6314 or APS 6316.

 Certificate 2: Integrated Food Systems Leadership (12 credits)

 Cohorts are 14 months and begin in September.
 Courses are offered fully online.

 Fall Semester Deadline: July 15